 Mean Sting-

-Thank you for another AWESOME week at Alto ISD!!☝️
+Thank you for another GREAT week at Alto ISD!!☝️

 I would like to share a few highlights of "Hard Work and Respect" from this week with you: